ArkadiumInc/node-ihpm/README.md

 ## License

-Copyright (c) 2016 rand0me, contributors.
+Copyright (c) 2016 ArkadiumInc, contributors.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation